0tieno/securecloudX/public/blog/azure-storage-account-keys.md

 # Azure storage account access keys

+In today's blog (3/31), we are going to learn access keys.

 When you create a storage account, Azure generates two 512-bit storage account access keys for that account.
 These keys can be used to authorize access to data in your storage account via Shared Key authorization, or via SAS tokens that are signed with the shared key.

 > Storage account access keys provide full access to the configuration of a storage account, as well as the data.